Cell: 940-577-4396 (Call/Text)

 If a Protective or No-Contact Order exists, Safe Time Visits strictly follows the court’s instructions to ensure everyone’s safety.
 To maintain order and prevent contact between parties, we use staggered arrival and departure times.
 This helps create a secure, neutral environment for visitations while respecting legal boundaries.
 Please provide a copy of any such orders during intake so we can accommodate your case appropriately.

-Courts may order a home inspection when there are concerns about the safety, cleanliness, or overall suitability of a parent’s living environment.
-This often occurs in high-conflict custody cases, during reunification, or when there are allegations such as:
+A home inspection may be requested by a client when there are concerns about the safety, cleanliness, or overall suitability of a parent’s living environment.
+This service is often used in high-conflict custody situations, during reunification processes, or when concerns arise regarding the child’s safety or stability in the home.

 Our comprehensive pre-visit testing uses saliva samples—not urine—to ensure a safe and sober environment for parent-child visits.
 The panel screens for: